ota-meshi/bignum/README.md

 ## Features

 This package is similar to [bigjs-literal] in that it uses template literals for calculations, but [bigjs-literal] has a 49kB file for the parser alone.\
-The `formula-literal` bundled JavaScript file is 8kB.
+The JavaScript file for the compiler that `formula-literal` has is 8kB.

 [bigjs-literal]: https://www.npmjs.com/package/bigjs-literal